tomjoht/tomjoht.github.io/pages/general/advertising.md

 You can also infuse the posts with SEO techniques when you write them.
 Almost no one else in the tech comm industry has as much online influence as idratherbewriting.com.

-## Site traffic analytics for 2018 {#site_traffic}
+## Site analytics for 2019

-Here's a breakdown of site traffic analytics on idratherbewriting.com from Jan 1, 2018, to Dec 31, 2018.
-I use Google Analytics to track traffic.
+Here's a breakdown of site traffic analytics on idratherbewriting.com from Jan 1, 2018 through Dec 31, 2018 (based on Google Analytics):

 <figure><img src="/images/googleanalytics2019-overall.png"  alt="I&#039;d Rather Be Writing received 1,552,615 page views during 2018, or 4,253 page views a day." /> <figcaption>I'd Rather Be Writing gets about 1,552,615 page views per year, or 4,253 page views a day.</figcaption></figure>